 A group of Kentuckians is working to restore a 12,000 year-old trail that runs through about 20 Eastern Kentuckian counties, stretching 300 miles from Portsmouth, Ohio to the Cumberland Gap.
-Athawominee, or the Warrior’s Path, was established by Native American warriors who used it primarily as a route of commerce to trade natural resources such as sea shells, precious metal and flint, as well as for communication.
+Athawominee, or the Warrior’s Path, was established by Native Americans who used it primarily as a route of commerce to trade natural resources such as sea shells, precious metal and flint, as well as for communication.
 The trail extends beyond Kentucky, running all the way from the Great Lakes to Gulf of Mexico.

 “A great tide of humanity used this trail, primarily on moccasin or hoof,” Max Hammond of the Warrior’s Path Project said.
 “The first and foremost goal of our efforts to honor and celebrate the history of the first Appalachians.
 Our next hope is that the trail will tie together mountain towns and bring more opportunities for economic development.”

 Hammond and other dedicated organizers have been working for about three years to learn about and bring awareness to the trail.
 The trail itself is nonlinear with many branches, forks, and saddles that follow ridgebacks from watershed to watershed.
 There are several historic sites and markers along the trail, such as petroglyphs, as well as turkey tracks, which are directional arrows that point travelers in the right direction.

 Their plan for the next few years is to focus on developing or enhancing loop trails alongside the Warrior’s Path, and adding historical markers to indicate the path is nearby.
 For example, a trail user can park in a small town like McKee and enjoy a few miles of hiking, biking or horseback riding, and learn about the trail via informational markers.
 They hope to develop a Northern field office in Olive Hill (with the park at Tygart Creek eventually becoming the gateway to the Path), and a Southern field office in McKee.